RMS Majestic (1914): Early career

 During the 1920s, the Majestic proved to be extremely popular.
-After her May 1922 maiden voyage Majestic became one of the most booked liners afloat, carrying more passengers in 1923 than any other Atlantic liner.
-She carried more passengers than her sister ships in 1924, 1926, 1928 and 1930, and earned the affectionate nickname 'Magic Stick' from her crews and passengers.
+After her May 1922 maiden voyage, Majestic became one of the most booked liners afloat, carrying more passengers in 1923 than any other Atlantic liner.
+She also carried more passengers than any other ship in 1924, 1926 and 1928, and earned the affectionate nickname 'Magic Stick' from her crews and passengers.

-This promising career was nevertheless disturbed by various incidents, in particular a collision with the Berengaria at the end of 1922, without serious consequences.
+This promising career was nevertheless disturbed by various incidents without major consequences, in particular a collision with the Berengaria at the end of 1922.
 However, the biggest problem experienced by the Majestic came in December 1924, when, due to a structural defect in her topsides, Majestic suffered a 100 ft crack and had to undergo permanent repairs and strengthening along B-deck before returning to service in April 1925.
 Small cracks were also noted on her sister Leviathan around the same time, but only minor repairs were carried out and she developed a similar 100-foot crack five years later.
-The end of the 1920s saw the Majestic undergo several refits, notably in 1928, in order to adapt the ship to the exhaustion of migratory currents on the North Atlantic.
+The end of the 1920s saw the Majestic undergo several refits, notably in 1928, in order to adapt the ship to the decline of migratory currents on the North Atlantic.
 As on other ships of the time, the solution took the form of a tourist class that replaced the second class.

 In 1925, Majestic completed an eastbound crossing at 25 knots, which was the fastest she ever managed, and faster than either of her sisters' best efforts.
 However, her older sister Leviathan often had a slightly higher average speed each year than her sister.